NCAS-CMS/cf-python/docs/source/tutorial.rst

    >>> len(z)
    3

-All of the datasets in one more directories may also be read by replacing any file name with a directory name.
+All of the datasets in one or more directories may also be read by replacing any file name with a directory name.
 An attempt will be made to read all files in the directory, which will result in an error if any have a non-supported format.
-Non-supported files may be ignored with the *ignore_read_error* keyword.
+Non-supported files may be ignored by being more specific about the file type intended for reading in using the *file_type* keyword:

 .. code-block:: python
    :caption: *Read all of the files in the current working directory.*